Log out

 What is the Fiance/Fiancee Scheme?HDB allows you to purchase an HDB flat with your partner as a family nucleus before marriage.

-Who is this for?Those in committed relationships and have plans to tie the knot in the near future.
+Who is this for?Those in committed relationships and have plans to tie the knot soon.

 Eligibility Conditions:At least 21 years and above